All Episodes

 I'm sorry.

-Um they're not giving anybody the benefit of the doubt.
+They're not giving anybody the benefit of the doubt.

-And then I went through the whole list of other people from Clapper to Brennan to Holder to Loretta Lynch to Cheryl Mills and Uma Abedeen and you know, Hillary Clinton, and the list goes on and on.
+And then I went through the whole list of other people from Clapper to Brennan to Holder to Loretta Lynch to Cheryl Mills and Uma Abedeen and Hillary Clinton.

-They're all lying, and none of them get touched.
+They're all lying and none of them get touched.

 And that's where the issue of equal justice under the law and application of our laws matters.